 What’s a badass name for a boy?

-Maverick: A name that celebrates independence, Maverick is the perfect name for a mini trailblazer.
+- Maverick: Meaning “a non-conforming, independent-minded person”.
+A name that celebrates independence, Maverick is the perfect name for a mini trailblazer.

 And how about these mighty options:

-All the best, mama.
-Here’s to finding the ideal middle ground.
+Here’s hoping you’re one step closer to finding the ideal middle ground.